WICG/fenced-frame/explainer/README.md

 If the process of getting an ad in the page is complex or expensive, there needs to be a way to ensure that the resulting ad will actually end up in the page before the expensive process begins.

-An static API method will be introuced to the HTMLFencedFrameElement class to check this.
-It will be called before a fenced frame is created, and will return a boolean, true if an opaque-ads fenced frame can load, and false if not.
+A static API method will be introduced to the HTMLFencedFrameElement class to check this.
+No fenced frame will be created when calling this API, and it can be invoked before actually attempting to create a fenced frame.
+The API will return a boolean, true if an opaque-ads fenced frame would be able to load in the caller's context, false if not.

 ##### Example usage